UNDONE, STILL WHOLE

 ABOUT THIS BOOK

-Undone, Still Whole is Tianna G. Hansen’s first collection of poetry, 48 pages paired with illustrations by Jeremy Gaulke (APEP Publications).
+Undone, Still Whole is Tianna G. Hansen’s first collection of poetry, 48 pages paired with illustrations.
 A journey guided by divine feminine figures and symbols chronicling trauma and recovery.
 Persephone, goddess of the Underworld, who embraces the darkness; Artemis, hunting trauma and triggers to relish their destruction; Calypso, feeling passion like the waves of an ocean growing, allowing one to consume and be consumed; Hecate, Three-Headed Goddess of Witches, who evokes the idea of crossing over, a silent witness to pain and suffering.
 This collection asks "what am I?"
 A woman undone, but still whole, a body that has been battered by the hands of time, by men and abusers.
 A woman not broken but who does not feel whole - this collection attempts to make sense of that feeling, of living in the aftermath of trauma, embracing womanhood and the moon as a muse for being whole in every phase of life.

 Find UNDONE, STILL WHOLE on GoodReads!

 "‘Undone, Still Whole’ by Tianna G. Hansen is a powerful poetic ritual that reaches into a survivor’s soul.
 This is deep magic at work. . . .